By Erin Huffstetler | 08/21/2020 | 12 Comments

 The hands-down coolest new addition to this side of the cottage is this little fountain that I created from an old galvanized wash tub.

-When my first surprise box of plants arrived form TN Wholesale Nursery, it included a couple of water plants, one of which was Arrow Arum.
+When my box of plants arrived form TN Wholesale Nursery, it included a couple of water plants, one of which was Arrow Arum.
 So, I quickly pulled out a few things that I had tucked away in the garage, like this little copper fountain that I bought at a yard sale, and put together a quick water feature.

 It adds that wonderful water sound, when you’re sitting on the porch.